-The performance curves in Figure 4.9 show that any ignored or delayed maintenance can result in major rehabilitation, or even replacement of some components during the expected service life of a system.
-This rehabilitation or reconstruction requires additional funds, considerably in excess of the requirements for regular maintenance.
-De Sitter's (1982) Law of Fives suggests that \$ 1 spent for correct design and construction is as effective as \$ 5 in maintenance during pre-deterioration stage, \$ 25 in local deterioration stage or \$ 125 in the stage of major repairs due to delayed or deferred maintenance.
-The law is not absolute for all type of systems; however, it clearly suggests the intensity of financial impact due to deferred maintenance.
-No arrangements for such financing requirements are built into the existing system models.
-Present donors, whether domestic or international, would not be in a position to re-invest in already existing systems for two major reasons:
+The performance curves in Figure 4.8 show that any neglected or deferred maintenance would lead to costly repairs, major rehabilitation or even replacement of some components or the entire structure at an exorbitant cost well before the end of the expected system service life.
+An approximate relationship between these costs has been proposed by De Sitter's (CEB, 1992), whose Law of Fives suggests that \$ 1 spent for correct design and construction (Phase A, Fig. 4.9) is as effective as \$ 5 in maintenance during the pre-deterioration stage (Phase B), \$ 25 in the deterioration stage (Phase C) and \$ 125 in the stage of extensive and major repairs during Phase D (Figure 4.9).
+This law is not absolute for all type of systems; however, it clearly suggests the intensity and extent of financial impact due to neglected and deferred maintenance on the overall life cycle costs.